adavarski/kind-argocd-playground/README.md

 ## KinD: ArgoCD, Grafana, Prometheus, Loki, Tempo, Phlare and VictoriaMetrics.

+- `ArgoCD` is a tool for automating continuous delivery of applications to Kubernetes clusters.
+It uses GitOps methodology to synchronize the desired state of the application with the actual state in the cluster.

 - `Loki` is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
 It is designed to be very cost effective and easy to operate, as it does not index the contents of the logs, but rather a set of labels for each log stream.

 - `Grafana Tempo` is an open source, easy-to-use, and high-scale distributed tracing backend.
 Tempo is cost-efficient, requiring only object storage to operate, and is deeply integrated with Grafana, Prometheus, and Loki.
 Tempo can ingest common open source tracing protocols, including Jaeger, Zipkin, and OpenTelemetry.